v0di/alarm-clock/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/v0di/alarm-clock)
 # Alarm-Clock made with Python and Kivy.
 <h4>A simple alarm-clock created using Python and Kivy.</h4>
 See the time.
-Set a maximum of 5 alarms.
+Set a maximum of 8 alarms.
 Cancel alarms.

-# Note: project not finished yet!
 <div></div>
 <img src="examples/example_gif.gif">